One thing is for certain, nothing in life will remain the same over time.

 Take for instance the Daily Scrum stand-up, which allows the team to cultivate awareness and bring forth transparency on their work for the next 24 hours.
 During times of confusion, simply setting time aside to acknowledge one another and discuss ideas for positive change accounts for much more than one might think.
 These rapid interactions aid in the vital feedback loop.

 When first implementing Scrum, the notion of meeting every day even for just 15 minutes seemed redundant.
 Over time, I realized these are the instances in which true collaboration and self-organizing play out.
-One day, a fellow team member of mine, not assigned to Scrum projects made me self-aware that these are the interactions that deliver true value.
+One day, a fellow team member of mine, not assigned to Scrum projects made me aware that these are the interactions that deliver true value.
 He said, “A good 15-minute meeting today will save a bad hour-long meeting tomorrow”.

 …the fact that we strive for improvement by dedicating time for these occasions, despite all of our obligations, shows how we value our best resources; each other.

-Hearkening back to my parent-child structure analogy, too much structure surrounding the ceremonies or relationship may result in the participants not being as entrusting with feedback or take away from self-organizing.
+Hearkening back to my parent-child structure analogy, too much structure surrounding the ceremonies or relationship may result in the participants not being as entrusted with feedback or take away from self-organizing.
 For instance, if the ceremonies don’t allow for openness, then the team may not be as forthcoming.
 In comparison, if a parent enforces too much structure, their child could rebel or not be as committed.
 Even if it is in association with something that their child is affectionate towards, such as a sport or talent.

 There is no perfect balance that is easily obtained by simply following a handbook or framework, whether it be for a parent, Scrum Master, or anyone for that matter.
-What is key to the main point of my epiphany is that the simple striving for balance within our ceremonies, in our interactions, in our everyday life is where the beauty resides.
+What is key to the main point of my epiphany is that the simple striving for balance within our ceremonies, in our interactions, and in our everyday life is where the beauty resides.
 The reason it is beautiful is that while nothing is perfect whether it be in our work or our daily lives, the fact that we strive for improvement by dedicating time for these occasions, despite all our obligations, shows how we value our best resources; each other.

-In closing, as I sat at my desk on that day that consisted of many sudden changes within my organization, I stared at a tchotchke that was given to me from my Scrum Trainer that symbolizes the balance that we all should be aiming for when advocating Scrum.
+In closing, as I sat at my desk on that day that consisted of many sudden changes within my organization, I stared at a tchotchke that was given to me by my Scrum Trainer that symbolizes the balance that we all should be aiming for when advocating Scrum.
 The giveaway item was a rugby ball emblazoned with a fox and a hedgehog to signify the balance that is needed for us to be our most versatile while developing within the Scrum framework.
 You cannot swing the pendulum of change too much on one side without counterbalancing the other, this was inspired by the Greek poet Archilochus:

 The fox knows many things, but the hedgehog knows one big thing.

 While the sly fox may know many workarounds and the unbudging hedgehog may be great at that one thing, too much of one or the other will leave you off-kilter.
 Thus finding the culminating balance whether it be between the team members or how the Scrum framework is structured is what is “the game” and what makes it worth playing for.
-If we knew when we first set out on a new initiative that we would always succeed, or if we know that we will inevitably fail, our hearts will not be as inspired as they perhaps could be.
+If we knew when we first set out on a new initiative that we would always succeed, or if we knew that we would inevitably fail, our hearts would not be as inspired as they perhaps could be.
 But if we know there is a variable unknown conclusion and if we place checks and balances along the way, our engagement and buy-in will be omnipresent.
 And that is the beauty of it.

 Top comments (0)